-BBB “Indoor” Rides are set-up by BBB members, usually on Thursday evenings, Saturday morninsg and Sunday mornings during the Winter months (from October to April).
+BBB “Indoor” Rides are set-up by BBB members, usually on Tuesday and Thursday evenings, Saturday mornings and Sunday mornings during the Winter months (from October to April).

-Rides are announced through the Strava clubs of BBB and/or BBB Racing.
+Rides are announced through our BBB Strava Club.

 GROUP RIDES WITH THE "KEEP EVERYONE TOGETHER" OPTION

 We stay together, whatever your speed, your skills or the watts you produce

 – from November to December, social ride, +/- 30km ride

 – occasionnally, from November to December, social ride, +/- 30km ride

 – from October to April, social ride, +/- 60km ride

 – replaces BBB Sunday Ride in case of poor weather

 Structured Indoor Workout “BBB Winter training-programme”, from January to March